fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 This is deprecated parameter.
 Use `<exclude>` instead.

-The "N" at the end should be replaced with an integer between 1 and 20 (ex: "exclude1"). excludeN takes two whitespace-delimited arguments.
+The `N` at the end should be replaced with an integer between 1 and 20 (e.g. `exclude1`). `excludeN` takes two whitespace-delimited arguments.

 Here is `excludeN` version of `<exclude>` example: